blue-season/pywarm/docs/tutorial.md

 you may supple them in a list or a dictionary.

-Although it is recommended that you attach `warm.up()` to the end of the `__init__()` of your model, you can actually use it on the class instances like a normal function call:
+Although it is recommended that you attach `warm.up()` to the end of the `__init__()` of your model, you can actually use it on the class instances outside of the definition, like a normal function call:

 ```Python
 class MyWarmModule(nn.Module):